Top L8T Performance Upgrades Guide

 Upgrading to long-tube headers removes much of the restriction from the OEM headers.
 Not only is the diameter of the headers larger, but they replace or remove the factory catalytic converters.
 The best option is replacing them with high-flow catalytic converters, as these retain emissions components for street legality.

-3) GM Gas 6.6 Performance Upgrades: Best Cold Air Intake
+3) Cold Air Intake Upgrade

 Aftermarket intakes will have slightly larger intake tubing and a larger cone-style filter.
 That allows for greater airflow into the engine, so you can see a small bump in performance if you combine the intake with tuning.
 Still, things won’t be drastic, and will likely fall in the 10-15 horsepower range, even with tuning.

 So far, the only supercharger kit available was just released by Whipple in June 2023.
-The L8T Whipple Supercharger kit is capable of producing 700 lb-ft of torque from a front entry Gen 5 W185ax (3.0 liters/3000cc) Whipple twin-screw supercharger.
+The Whipple Supercharger kit is capable of producing 700 lb-ft of torque from a front entry Gen 5 W185ax Whipple twin-screw supercharger.
 It comes with a large air-to-water, bar & plate intercooler, as well as a bypass system to reduce parasitic loss.

-Incredibly, the L8T Whipple supercharger is actually CARB approved with an EO number, making it 50 states emissions legal.
+Incredibly, the Whipple supercharger is actually CARB approved with an EO number, making it 50 states emissions legal.
 You can get the cover in either red, orange, white, or black, and the kit looks fantastic.
 You will definitely need custom tuning for an L8T supercharger upgrade, and boy can you make some serious power.

 The best L8T performance upgrades are ECM tuning, headers, cold air intake, and supercharger upgrades.